Psy-Fer/interARTIC/docs/usage.md

 #### Input directory file structure

-* You must rename each folder/ file in the input folder to: fast5_pass, fast5_fail, fastq_pass, fastq_fail, sequencing_summary.txt, sample-barcode.csv
+* You must rename each file in the input folder to: fast5_pass, fast5_fail, fastq_pass, fastq_fail, sequencing_summary.txt
-* If a single sample is being run through the pipeline:
-    * If available, the file path for a read file should be inputted.
-    * If unavailable, the artic gather/demultiplex command will generate one.
 * If multiple samples are being run through the pipeline:
-    * A CSV file containing the data's sample names and barcodes should be placed in the input folder and named ‘sample-barcode.csv’.
+    * A CSV file containing the data's sample names and barcodes should be placed in the sample-barcodes folder and named ‘sample-barcode.csv’.
     * A sample CSV file is below:

 ```